International Boundary Commission

 The International Boundary Commission (Commission de la frontière internationale) is a bi-national organization responsible for surveying and mapping the Canada–United States border and regulating construction close to the border.
 The commission was created in 1908 and made permanent by a treaty in 1925.

 Its responsibilities also include maintaining boundary monuments and buoys, keeping the border vista on each side clear of brush and vegetation within three meters (about 10 feet) from the boundary, overseeing any applications for permission to build within the vista, and reporting annually to the governments of both countries.

 Structure

 The International Boundary Commission is led by two commissioners, one from the United States and one from Canada, each with their own budget and staff.
 The American commissioner is appointed by the president of the United States and reports to the secretary of state.
 The Canadian commissioner is appointed by the governor-in-council and also serves as the surveyor general of Canada under the minister of natural resources.

-The current commissioners are Kyle K. Hipsley (United States) and Martin Gingras (Canada).
+The current commissioners are J. T. Moore (acting commissioner, United States) and Martin Gingras (Canada).

 David L. Bernhardt, the former United States secretary of the interior, was the IBC commissioner from the United States from 2007 to 2008.